spotted hyenas mating and having sex in the wild

 Spotted Hyenas Mating and Having Sex in the Wild

-The species is however experiencing declines outside of protected areas due to habitat loss and poaching.
-The spotted hyena is the most social of the carnivora in that.it has the largest group sizes and most complex social behaviours.
-Its social organization is unlike that of any other carnivore, bearing closer resemblance to that of some primates (Baboon, monkeys etc) with respect to group-size, hierarchical structure, and frequency of social interaction among both kin and unrelated group-mates.
+The species is, however, experiencing declines outside of protected areas due to habitat loss and poaching.
+The spotted hyena is the most social of the carnivora in that it has the largest group sizes and the most complex social behaviours.
+Its social organisation is unlike that of any other carnivore, bearing closer resemblance to that of some primates (baboons, monkeys, etc) with respect to group size, hierarchical structure, and frequency of social interaction among both kin and unrelated group-mates.
 The spotted hyena is a highly successful animal, being the most common large carnivore in Africa.
 Its success is due in part to its capacity to eat and digest skin, bone, and other animal waste.

 In functional terms, the spotted hyena makes the most efficient use of animal matter of all African carnivores.